nuuuwan/news_lk3_data/README.md

 Samagi Jana Balawegaya (SJB) Kalutara District MP Dr. Rajitha Senaratne has met President Ranil Wickremesinghe at the Gangarama Seema Malaka, a short while ago, and pledged his support for the upcoming presidential election.

+President Wickremesinghe and MP Senaratne also signed an agreement on the matter during the event.

+Speaking to the media, Senaratne said he will work to ensure the victory of President Ranil Wickremesinghe in the 2024 Presidential Election.

 ◼️

 [Data](articles/301eb3e5.json)